Jasmin Merdan/Getty Images

 At the Long Island State Veterans Home, a nursing home caring for more than 300 veterans in Stony Brook, New York, staff members are asking family members for times when they can connect with residents, says Fred Sganga, the home's executive director.
 “I have staff working all shifts to make sure that we're having that interaction — with Skype, WhatsApp, FaceTime — between families and their loved ones."

 Can you come by with a box of cookies, for instance?
-Each place has a different policy, but because transmission of the coronavirus appears to be through person-to-person contact, objects aren't considered a threat.
-At the Long Island State Veterans Home, families can call ahead and arrange a drop-off of food (it's usually candy), or any sort of care package.
+It may be possible that a person can get COVID-19 by touching a surface or object, like a packaging container, that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but transmission of the coronavirus appears to mainly be through person-to-person contact.
+Each place has a different policy on receiving gifts; at the Long Island State Veterans Home, for instance, families can call ahead and arrange a drop-off of food (it's usually candy), or any sort of care package.

 Tetra Images/Getty Images

 Other advice for family caregivers when a loved one is quarantined: